kamilazdybal/PCAfold/docs/tutorials/demo-pca-on-sampled-data-sets.rst

 We start with clustering the data set that will result in an `idx` vector.
 Clustering can be performed with any technique of choice.
-Here we will use one of the available functions from the `preprocess` module ``preprocess.zero_neighborhood_bins`` and use the first Principal Component source term as the conditioning variable:
+Here we will use one of the available functions from the `preprocess` module ``preprocess.zero_neighborhood_bins`` and use the first principal component source term as the conditioning variable:

 .. code:: python